DanielLin9406/fullstack-priceDashboard/README.md

 - Clearly understand Node/Express backend structure with ES6 syntax.
 - Every route has implemented Redis as cache server to reduce DB write/read operation.
 - Thanks for Redis, my API will return full promotion list without additionly DB querying no matter which restfull api is called.
+- Use nginx as reverse-proxy.
+- Separate Express 'app' and 'server'
+- self-contained components as file structure.

 ## Prerequisite